Leonhard Lapin

 Leonhard Lapin (29 December 1947 – 28 February 2022), also known under the pseudonym Albert Trapeež, was an Estonian architect, artist, architecture historian, and poet.

 Biography

-Emeritus Professor at Estonian Academy of Arts, Lapin was a forerunner of the avant-garde movement in Estonia, and influenced Estonian art and architecture through his works and writings during the postwar 20th century.
-Lapin was active in functionalism, suprematism, technological futurism and pop art.
-As an artist, he created graphics, paintings, performances, happenings and published several articles, books and poetry collections.
+A professor emeritus at Estonian Academy of Arts, Lapin was a forerunner of the avant-garde movement in Estonia, and he influenced Estonian art and architecture through his works and writings during the postwar 20th century.
+Lapin was active in functionalism, suprematism, technological futurism, and pop art.
+As an artist, he created graphics, paintings, performances, and happenings, and he published several articles, books, and poetry collections.
 Lapin influenced many students as a teacher; he regarded architecture and art mainly as a spiritual activity.
-He died on 28 February 2022, at the age of 74.After his death, he was cremated and scattered over the river in Pirita.
+He died on 28 February 2022, at the age of 74.
+After his death, he was cremated and his ashes were scattered over the river in Pirita.